Ocoldwell/Ocoldwell/README.md

 # Hi there 👋

-I'm Ollie, I'm a front-end developer who works mainly with these technologies:
+I'm Ollie, I'm a software engineer who has experience with these technologies:

 - Javascript/Typescript
+- Python
 - Semantic HTML
 - CSS/SCSS and design systems like Bootstrap and Tailwind.
+- React
-- React, in particular using Next.js and hooks.
+- Next.js
+- Redux
 - Angular
 - Node.js

-I'm passionate about accessibility and attempting to write clean code.

-- 🌱  I currently write code in Next.js professionally, with previous experience using Angular so I try to spend lots of time getting to grips and mastering this.
-I'm interested in other languages and am working my way up to proficiency in a few.
+- Django
+- Flask